-Some of the most common issues associated with downpipes are the accumulation of debris (such as tree leaves).
+One of the most common issues associated with downpipes is the accumulation of debris (such as tree leaves).
 It’s quite easy for mould to form on the downpipe given its purpose, though this will often depend on the material and finish.
 Internal downpipes play an essential role in roof drainage along with box gutters, eave gutters, and overflow design features.
-There are even a special class of plumbers known as roof plumbers with qualifications to address this specific area.
+There is even a special class of plumbers known as roof plumbers with qualifications to address this specific area.

-Thankfully, as drain and pipe specialists, we have the tools, the techniques, and the qualifications to tackle the problems associated with internal downpipes.
+Thankfully, like drain and pipe specialists, we have the tools, the techniques, and the qualifications to tackle piping problems.
 No matter how high up or awkward the downpipe is placed, we can flush out the debris and repair your roof drainage system.
 This will allow your commercial or residential drainage system to flow properly once more.

-If you are having any trouble with your internal downpipes, call in the experts.
+If you are having any trouble with your pipes, call in the experts.
 We will clear and repair your downpipes asap so you can get on with your life.

 Call us now on (03) 9331 6633.

 A downpipe is basically a pipe that carries water ‘down’ from roof gutters to an underwater drainage system.
 According to Australian regulations, each downpipe should serve no more than 12 meters of gutter.
 There are 4 types, 2 round and 2 rectangular, with varying diameters.
 There are also different materials that can be used.

 How long should a downpipe last?